mahmoudmohamed12/Home_credit_risk/README.md

 (Kaggle competition, Home Credit Group).
 This project is for educational and portfolio purposes; it is not an approved or audited production credit-decisioning system.

+## Acknowledgments

+This project was developed as part of the Epsilon AI Program.